op7ic/amphunt/README.md

 ## lateral_movement.py

-This script tracks internal connections to RDP/WMIC/WINRM/SMB.
+This script tracks connections to RDP/WMIC/WINRM/SMB.

 How to invoke:
 ```